ElecTwix/db-catalyst/db-catalyst-spec.md

 2. **Statement analysis:** Tokenize the SQL body.
 Determine primary verb (SELECT/INSERT/UPDATE/DELETE).
 For `SELECT`, derive output columns; for DML, determine input parameters only.

 Rather than full SQL parsing, rely on heuristics anchored on SQLite semantics:
 - For `SELECT`, collect column expressions up to the `FROM`.
 Track explicit aliases using `AS` or implicit `columnName`.
-Joins simply append available column contexts; we match `table.column` against the catalog.
+Joins and aliases are resolved against a scope that also includes earlier CTE definitions.
+- CTE prologues (`WITH` / `WITH RECURSIVE`) are parsed ahead of the main statement; each CTE records its body SQL, column list, and diagnostics.
+Recursive terms must return the same column count as the anchor.
 - Subqueries and expressions default to user-defined column names; if a column lacks an alias and we cannot infer a simple column name, raise a “missing column alias” diagnostic.
 - ORDER BY/GROUP BY clauses are identified and preserved but do not affect metadata.